sreegowthamj/resume/RESUME.rst

 Linux Kernel Device Drivers and Patches
 -----------------------------------------------------------------

-  | Implemented the following for the Linux kernel

   * Dynamic Linux kernel stack dumping from userspace through a patch in the kernel
   * Linux kernel driver for WS2812 Led Strip using GPIO and SPI sub-systems
   * Linux kernel driver for HC-SR04 ultra-sonic distance sensor in GPIO sub-system with sysfs and dev user interfaces